frankgiordano/PlatformTracker/README.md

       Opening an Incident.
       Closing an Incident.
-      Adding a Chronology entry to the Incident.
+      Adding a Chronology entry to an Incident.

-Each of the above notification is sent to distribution set within the Incident's Email RCPT dropdown field.
+Each of the above notification is sent to a distribution set within the Incident's Email RCPT dropdown field.

 An email notification can be sent when no particular actions occur.
-This occurs when an Incident in Open status is left untouched within a timeframe.
+This occurs when an Incident in OPEN status is left untouched within a timeframe.

 For the following timeframes, an email notification will be sent on any OPEN Incident EVERY: